tomanw8736/reaper-selfbot/README.md

 # Reaper SelfBot
 ---
+(goodluck using the token in .env i reset it every time i make a commit)
 ### How to get your token?
 In order to get your token to put into `.env` you need to run the following command in your Revolt console:
 ```js